redis/docs/content/operate/rc/security/access-control/saml-sso/saml-integration-azure-ad.md

 ## Step 2: Configure SAML support in Redis Cloud

-Now that you have your AD IdP server ready, configure support for SAML in Redis Cloud.
+Now that you have your Entra IdP server ready, configure support for SAML in Redis Cloud.

 ### Sign in to Redis Cloud